ox-tillzs/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 9 9-print_comb.c Write a program that prints all possible combinations of single-digit numbers. task 10 100-print_comb3 Write a program that prints all possible different combinations of two digits. task 11 101-print_comb4.c Write a program that prints all possible different combinations of three digits.
+task 9 9-print_comb.c Write a program that prints all possible combinations of single-digit numbers. task 10 100-print_comb3 Write a program that prints all possible different combinations of two digits. task 11 101-print_comb4.c Write a program that prints all possible different combinations of three digits. task 12 102-print_comb5 Write a program that prints all possible combinations of two two-digit numbers.